Designations Congruent with Things: Chapter 12

 “Will you please,” Hermann says, “lie down.”

-“Nope,” Newton says, struggling free of the bedding and getting to his feet on his second attempt.
-“That ship has sailed, caught on fire, and sank.
+“Nope.”
+Newton struggles free of the bedding and gets to his feet on his second attempt.
+“That ship has sailed, caught fire, and sunk.
 Is there coffee?”

-“No,” Hermann says, lying through his teeth, and knowing that Newton’s vision is bad enough that he will likely not be able to resolve the poor-quality coffee machine located on the desk against the opposite wall.
+“No,” Hermann says, lying through his teeth, knowing Newton’s vision is poor enough that he’ll likely not be able to resolve the coffee machine located on the desk against the opposite wall.

 “Let’s go out to breakfast,” Newton says.